athomasoriginal/clojurescript-30/04-clock/README.md

 ## How to do things clojure

 The big question becomes, where do I go to look for thing clojure/clojurescript related.
 If it is **syntax related** related remember that clojure and clojurescript share 95% of their syntax.
 So feel free to look into clojure docs if you cannot find something by searcing for clojurescript.
+Why note this?
+Because if you change a file name, its export in JS, you do not need to reboot your tooling.
+This is assuming you have everything setup correctly.

 ## Namespaces